anbox-cloud/discourse-docs/ref/glossary.md

 <a name="ubuntu-one"></a>
 ### Ubuntu One

 A central user account system used by all Canonical sites and services.
-You need a Ubuntu One account to purchase the Ubuntu Pro (Apps-only) subscription that is required to run Anbox Cloud, and to log into the web dashboard.
+You need a Ubuntu One account to purchase the full Ubuntu Pro subscription that is required to run Anbox Cloud, and to log in to the web dashboard.

 See [Ubuntu One](https://login.ubuntu.com/).